 Computational Thinking Related Projects at TERC

 If you’d like to see our research in action, multiple TERC projects have and continue to conduct research on computational thinking learning.
-Here are a few computational thinking resources could be of interest:
+Here are a few computational thinking resources that could be of interest:

 Early in the survey, we asked respondents, “If a parent asked you to explain what computational thinking is, what would you say?”
 We provided an open-ended text box for their answers.